AGU-Data/agu-data.github.io/_resources/agu-data-software-sharing-guidance.md

 1. **Data archived in a repository:** Datasets for this research are available in these in-text data citation references: Smith et al. (2019), [with this license, and these access restrictions if any], Jones et al. (2017) [with this license, and these access restrictions if any].
 Such datasets must be findable and accessible (e.g. via URLs).

 2. **Data published in the literature:** Datasets for this research are included in this paper (and its supplementary information files): [citation for paper] or point to where the references are compiled.
 Such datasets _must be findable and accessible_ (e.g. via URLs).
 For example:
 Cline, D., R. Armstrong, R. Davis, K. Elder, and G. Liston.
 2003.
 CLPX-Ground: ISA snow depth transects and related measurements ver.
 2.0.
 Edited by M. A. Parsons and M. J. Brodzik.
 NASA National Snow and Ice Data Center Distributed Active Archive Center.[ https://doi.org/10.5060/D4MW2F23](https://nsidc.org/data/nsidc-0175).
-Accessed 2008-05-14. *Reproduced from[ ESIP](https://esip.figshare.com/articles/Data_Citation_Guidelines_for_Earth_Science_Data_Version_2/8441816)
+Accessed 2008-05-14. *Reproduced from[ESIP](https://esip.figshare.com/articles/Data_Citation_Guidelines_for_Earth_Science_Data_Version_2/8441816)*
 Citations for data in regular publications where data is not findable or accessible, i.e. not available are NOT acceptable.
 For a made-up example:
 Cline, D., R. Armstrong, R. Davis, K. Elder, and G. Liston.
 2002.
 CLPX-Ground: ISA snow depth transects and related measurements, J. Ice., vol 1 (2), pp. 3-9. (journal is subscription only, and data is not available in the article or supplement information or is in a proprietary format that is no longer readable).

 3. **Technical reports publishing the description of a dataset and its preparation, e.g., a data paper:** Datasets for this research are described in this paper: [citation for paper, with this license, and these access restrictions if any].
 Such datasets must be findable and accessible (e.g. via URLs).